InsertKoinIO/koin/koin-projects/koin-website/quick-references/starting-koin.md

 ## How to start Koin?

-Starting Koin consists in using the `startKoin` fuction as below:
+Starting Koin consists in using the `startKoin` function as below:

 ### Starting Koin